fstab/grok_exporter/CONFIG.md

 * `name` is the name of the metric.
 Metric names are described in the [Prometheus data model documentation].
 * `help` is a comment describing the metric.
 * `match` is the Grok expression.
 See the [Grok documentation] for more info.
 * `labels` is optional and can be used to partition the metric by Grok fields. `labels` contains a list of `grok_field_name`/`prometheus_label` pairs.
-The `grok_field_name` must be a field name that is used in the `match`.
-For example, if `match` is `%{NUMBER:duration} %{IP:client}`, the names `duration` and `client` may be used as Grok field names.
-The `prometheus_label` defines how the Prometheus label will be called.
-It is common to use different names for the Grok field and the Prometheus label,  because Prometheus has other naming conventions than Grok.
+In the example, the Grok field name `user` comes from the match expression `%{USER:user}`.
+The Prometheus field name is also called `user`, so the Prometheus label has the same name as the Grok field.
+However, it is common to use different names for the Grok field and the Prometheus label, because Prometheus has other naming conventions than Grok.
 The [Prometheus data model documentation] has more info on Prometheus label names.

 Output for the example log lines above: